Nuclear Factor of Activated T cells (NFAT)

 |IB18002||NFAT Reporter Assay System, 1 x 384-well format assays|

-This Nuclear Factor of Activated T cells (NFAT) kit product is an all-inclusive assay system that includes addition to NFAT Reporter Cells, two optimized media for use during cells culture and in diluting test samples, the calcineurin-NFAT pathway activator Ionomycin, Luciferase Detection Reagent, and a cell culture-ready assay plate.
+This Nuclear Factor of Activated T cells (NFAT) assay kit is an all-inclusive firefly luciferase reporter assay system that includes addition to NFAT Reporter Cells, two optimized media for use during cells culture and in diluting test samples, the calcineurin-NFAT pathway activator Ionomycin, Luciferase Detection Reagent, and a cell culture-ready assay plate.

 Bulk assay reagents can be custom manufactured to accommodate any scale of HTS.
 Please inquire.